tomasApo/tomasApo.github.io/_posts/2021-09-10-SmartBasil.md

 image:
   path: /assets/img/SmartBasil/coverphoto3.png
 ---
-Moving to england required me to switch from my usual mediteranian diet.
+Moving to England required me to switch from my usual mediteranian diet.
 To combate this drastic switch I made a smart plant pot with artificial lights to keep providing me with basil all year round, no matter the British weather.

 ## Problem:
 *My basil plants die in the winter, and have minimal growth*